MiloBuwalda/uva-prog-c/40 Problem sets/70 Problem set 7/10 Standard Edition.md

 * [Index](http://cdn.cs50.net/2011/fall/psets/7/pset7/)
 * [ZIP](http://cdn.cs50.net/2011/fall/psets/7/pset7.zip)

+## Working on a UvA lab machine

+* Get a websec.science.uva.nl database: email Marin <m.vanbeek@uva.nl> with
+  your UvAnetID

+* Connect to websec.science.uva.nl via *Places > Connect to server* and go to the folder `/home/<your uvanetid>`.

+* Create a new folder called public_html and put all files of the assignment in here.

+* To `chmod` files and folders connect to `websec.science.uva.nl` in a terminal:

+        ssh websec.science.uva.nl

+  Then, for example, make the public_html executable:

+        chmod a+x public_html

+  Now all files inside public_html can be accessed at websec.science.uva.nl/~<your uvanetid>/file_name.

+* PHP MyAdmin can be found here: websec.science.uva.nl/phpmyadmin.
+Here you log in with the credentials that Marin gave you.

 # Problem Set 7: C$50 Finance

 Per the directions at this document’s end, submitting this problem set